Monster transformer en route

 Two separate electrical networks will distribute power throughout the ITER installation—the steady state electrical network (SSEN) that will bring down the high-tension grid voltage from 400 kV to the standard 20 kV of industrial facilities, and the pulsed power electrical network (PPEN) that will feed power to the heating and control systems during plasma pulses.

-Procured by China, three giant transformers (460 tons, 15 metres high) will feed power to the heating and control systems during plasma pulses.
+Procured by China, three giant transformers (460 tonnes, 15 metres high) will feed power to the heating and control systems during plasma pulses.

 The first is standard for industrial installations; the second is specific to fusion machines which require a substantial input of electrical power for brief periods of time.